Dream of:21 September 1982 "Parasites"

 The girls talked about what they had been doing that day and the girl beside me said she had smoked marijuana for eight hours.
 Her remark grabbed my attention.
 Wondering if they might have some marijuana with them, I asked if they had any.
 When they all said they did not, I was a little disappointed, but then the girl sitting on the right side of the front seat pulled out a little crushed-up cigarette package and passed it back to the girl sitting next to me.
 She pulled a joint out of the package.
 I told them I had not smoked any marijuana in six or seven months.

 The girl to my right put the joint in her mouth and turned to the girl next to her.
 That girl stuck something in her mouth and moved her teeth together, causing a flame to shoot out from between them.
 The girl with the joint in her mouth put the joint to the flame between the other girl's teeth and lit up.

-He said he didn't know.
+He said he did not know.
 I thought that was strange, but I concluded that he must be an orphan who had never been told when he had been born.
 The closer I looked at him, the surer I was that he was probably only about sixteen.

 I then said, "Well, there's something I never mentioned to you all before.
 I'm a law student."

-Suddenly the driver said that a police car was behind us.
+Suddenly, the driver said that a police car was behind us.
 I thought the police would surely catch me and my law career would be finished.
-We were close to the banks of the Ohio River somewhere near Portsmouth, a place where I hadn't wanted to go.
+We were close to the banks of the Ohio River somewhere near Portsmouth, a place where I had not wanted to go.
 We turned behind an old abandoned building and as soon as we were out of sight of the police car, I jumped from the car and ran toward the river, where brush and trees abounded.
-I hid and watched what happened.Dream Journal Home Page
+I hid and watched what happened.Dream Epics Home Page